detrina/docs-xmtp-org/docs/pages/intro/intro.md

 ## What can I build?

-Explore just some of the [vibrant and diverse apps](https://xmtp.org/) in the XMTP ecosystem.
+Explore some of the [vibrant and diverse apps](https://xmtp.org/) in the XMTP ecosystem.

 ## Join the XMTP community